AndreasArne/python-examination/docs/README.md

  * `-e, --extra` optional - Adds the pattern `"extra_test_(\w)*.py"` so the students can test their extra assignments.
  * `-t, --tags` optional - Takes a list of tags (separated by a comma).
 This filters what tests should be ran.
 If given it only runs cases that matches the tags.
  * `--trace` optional - Gives traceback output to assertion errors when they occur.
+ * `-f, --failfast` - Stop executing tests on the first error or failure.
+ * `-s, --showtags` - Show what tags are available for the tests.
+Won't run any tests!
+ * `--exam` - Use when running test for an exam

 Examiner utilize function docstrings for testcases to modify and specialize error outputs for each test.